 In that case, investing in individual courses at CreativeLive makes more sense.

-This is for those who would love to learn more than one topic at once, or those who want to continually be updated with the latest trends about a certain subject.
+This is for those who would love to gain knowledge on more than one topic, or those who want to continually be updated with the latest trends about a certain subject.

 You’ll save thousands by paying for a monthly or annual subscription.